 24-Hours In Copenhagen

-How interesting is this … there are two bicycles for every person in Copenhagen, which kind of explains why nobody chains up their bikes!
+Three bicycles for every person in Copenhagen!
+That explains why nobody chains up their bikes, there is more than enough to go round.
 Actually I really enjoyed seeing so many beautiful bicycles parked up all over the place unrestrained 🙂 To me it gave the city a feeling of safety and trust.

 Copenhagen reminded me of Amsterdam with its water canals, bicycle friendliness, and the smell of hash periodically wafting through the air.
 In Copenhagen architecturally innovative buildings exist alongside beautifully decorated historical buildings without looking out of place.